 Perhaps best known are the pictures of a flooded downtown Pittsburgh, but the damage was felt far and wide – from Western Pa. towns like Johnstown, Sharpsburg, and Etna, all the way to the District of Columbia and 11 states across the Northeast and Mid-Atlantic regions.

 The human and economic toll of the 1936 flood demonstrated the power of nature and made clear the necessity of change.
 The passage of the Flood Control Act in June of 1936 authorized the construction of a system of dams and reservoir projects by both the Army Corps of Engineers and effected communities.

 Levels of the 1936 flood lines can still be seen on some buildings in downtown Pittsburgh.

-Visitors to the History Center can learn more about the Great Flood of 1936 as part of the Pittsburgh: A Tradition of Innovation exhibit and see photos in the #Pixburgh: A Photographic Experience.
+Visitors to the History Center can learn more about the Great Flood of 1936 as part of the Pittsburgh: A Tradition of Innovation exhibit.
 See more images from our collections of this flood and others in the Pittsburgh region online at the Detre Library & Archives’ Digital Collection: Pittsburgh Floods.

 Brady Smith is the Director of Marketing and Communications at the History Center.